Your Mini Basket

 Marshall Woburn II Bluetooth - The powerhouse (£429)

 The Woburn II is simply legendary.
-This is the speaker for large parties and blow-the-roof-off sound.
+This is the speaker for large parties and a blow-the-roof-off sound.
 Its presence feels like the musicians are performing live with you in the room.

 We simply haven’t heard a speaker with bigger bass at this price point.
 Or if you do, let us know!